jdavis/cs311-f13-hw06-tests/README.md

 ### From an IDE

-I don't use an IDE so I have no idea how to get them to work in Eclipse/IntelliJ.
-Let me know if you figure it out, or better yet, fork it and make a pull request.

 1. Uninstall your IDE.
 2. Open up a terminal.
 3. Go to the previous section.
 4. Done.

+For real though, I don't use an IDE so I have no idea how to get them to work in Eclipse/IntelliJ.
+Let me know if you figure it out, or better yet, fork it and make a pull request.

 ## Additional Things